NavneetBrar27/frontend/README.md

   - Utilizes React Router for navigation.
   - Manages state with `useState` and `useEffect` hooks.
   - Use axios to fetch data from API
+  - Integrating Tailwind CSS and React Icons for style
 - **Backend**:
   - Built with Node.js and Express.
   - Uses MongoDB Atlas for the database.